elpulgardelpanda/syscrap/README.md

 an open connection to its monitored `Target`, and recreate it if gets lost.

 Every `Aggregator.Wrapper` executes a specific metric gathering loop.
-It will choose which one to run based on the request made by the underlying `Aggregator.Worker`.
-That means the actual gathering loop executed resides on one module from the `Syscrap.Aggregator.Metric.*` namespace.
-Those can be:
+It will choose one from the `Syscrap.Aggregator.Metric.*` namespace, where the actual gathering loop logic resides.
+The choice will be made based on the request made by the underlying `Aggregator.Worker`.
+Metrics are one of:

 * `Vitals`: regular CPU, RAM, swap & disk data.
 * `Logs`: worth noting messages seen on logs.